 Focus on Fundamentals Above All

 Josh Waitzkin details in his book Art of Learning how most of his classmates progressed slower than him because they focused on the minutiae rather than the principles that used frequently.
-For example, a few arm bars are involved in the bulk of beginner Brazilian jiu jitsu grappling moves.
-But many beginners get caught up in focusing on some unique, fancy move that is only applicable in rare situations.
+For example, arm bars make up the essence of Brazilian jiu jitsu.
+But many beginners get caught up in focusing on some unique, fancy move that rarely occurs over mastering the arm bar.

 By devoting more attention and practice to these fundamental principles you’ll skyrocket your growth.
 Every skill has these principles.
 Languages have 200 words that get used more often than 10,000 others.
 Classic pianists often have to do trills and chords often.
 Great writing often focuses on conciseness and clarity.